Australian Qualifications Framework: Masters degree

 Master's degree (extended) are permitted to deviate from the 'Master of ...' naming convention.
 Those in legal practice may use the name Juris Doctor but the qualification does not allow a graduate use of the honorific title 'doctor'.
 Master's degree (extended) in medical practice, physiotherapy, dentistry, optometry and veterinary practice are allowed to be named 'Doctor of ...' or 'Master of ...', such as Doctor/Master of Dentistry, Doctor/Master of Optometry and Doctor/Master of Medicine, and graduates are permitted to use 'Doctor' (Dr.) as a courtesy title where it is existing practice for that profession.
 Universities are not permitted to refer to these degrees as doctorates and must note on documentation such as transcripts that the qualification is a master's degree (extended).

 Master's level courses are delivered by universities and a limited number of registered private providers.

 Doctoral degree

 The highest qualification, a doctoral degree is awarded by a university.
 This generally requires the completion of a major thesis, which has to be assessed externally by experts in the field of study.
 Additionally, there are professional doctorates, which require less research and are partially assessed by coursework or projects.
 Entry into an Australian standard doctorate program usually requires an honours degree with at least class 2A honours or a master's degree with a significant research component.
 The AQF also permits the awarding of higher doctorates on the basis of an internationally-recognised contribution to the field of study the doctorate is in.
 Holders of doctoral degrees are permitted to use the title 'Doctor'.

+2019 Review of the Australian Qualifications Framework

+A federal review of the AQF reported in 2019, recommending an overhaul of the framework and setting out principles for a future AQF.
+The report recommended that the new AQF have: